DigitalSlideArchive/HistomicsTK/ansible/README.rst

 Install HistomicsTK
 ===================

 There are several ways to install HistomicsTK and the Digital Slide Archive.
 If you intend to use the interface, use the Docker installation.
 If you need to develop the source code, the Vagrant installation is the easiest method.
-If you are using Ubuntu 16.04, you can install HistomicsTK on your local system.
+If you are using Ubuntu 16.04 or Ubuntu 18.04, you can install HistomicsTK on your local system.

 .. __methods